chrisstonedev/personal-website-11ty/src/thoughts/connectedness.md

 > If we are all part of a larger picture, then we must not harm others because we will be harming ourselves.
 We must not
 > exploit because we will be exploiting ourselves.
 Your awareness of these responsibilities creates your value system.

 We must be very aware of and work against systems of oppression.
-Designing for accessibility to create experiences that everyone can use is very important and can never be ignored.
-Addressing issues in diversity, equity, inclusion, and belonging is something we must take very seriously, considering all explicit and implicit biases that we can work to address.
-We can refuse to build and maintain systems of fraud and war.
+Designing for accessibility to create things that everyone can experience is very important and can never be ignored.
+We must create diverse, equitable, and inclusive environments in which everyone feels they belong, and that can only be done by analyzing and dismantling our explicit and implicit biases.
+And we can—and we must—refuse to build or maintain systems of fraud or war.

 [^1]: Connectedness and CliftonStrengths are registered trademarks of Gallup, Inc.
 [^2]: Gallup,